Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 $\mathcal{A}$'s advantage is the difference in these probabilities: $1-1/2^{2k}$, which is non-negligible. $\ \blacksquare$

 ### Discussion
-In the attack on $H_2$, we never tried to distinguish the output of $G $from uniform. $H_2$ is insecure even if $G$ is the best PRG in the world!
+In the attack on $H_2$, we never tried to distinguish the output of $G$ from uniform. $H_2$ is insecure even if $G$ is the best PRG in the world!
 It’s insecure because of the incorrect way it *uses* $G$.

 From now on in this book, we’ll be studying higher-level constructions that are assembled from various building blocks — in this chapter, fancy PRGs constructed from simpler